History of PlayStation Portable. Part 1. PSP-1000

 Sales Launch

-And so, on December 12, 2004, sales of the PlayStation Portable began in Japan.
+On December 12, 2004, sales of the PlayStation Portable began in Japan.

-The standard kit cost 20,700 yen, and the extended kit cost 25,900 yen.
+The basic package cost 20,700 yen, while the value pack cost 25,900 yen.

 More than a thousand people lined up.
 Right in the middle of the night, they started handing out purchase tickets, but with the condition that if they left the line, the ticket would be forfeited.